Stephenson-Lab/mech-checker-dev/README.md

 Optional instructional text shown to students.

 **answersSmiles**
-An array of acceptable SMILES strings.
+An array of acceptable SMILES strings (**Best acquired from the JSME editor itseft at https://jsme-editor.github.io/dist/JSME_test.html - see export smiles at the bottom of the page**).
 Multiple entries may be included to allow equivalent or alternative correct answers (e.g., enantiomers).

 ---